A Ramsey theorem on semigroups and a general van der Corput lemma

-A \emph{van der Corput lemma} for a given filter $\F$ on a semigroup is the statement that $\F$ has the van der Corput property.
-An instance of this was proven by Furstenberg (e.g. \cite{Furst_book}*{Lemma 4.9}) for the density filter $\F_d$, and hence the argument in the proof of \cref{st:double=>triple} yields \cref{st:mult_rec_for_commuting}.
+In ergodic Ramsey theory, a \emph{van der Corput lemma} usually refers to a statement that the van der Corput property holds for a filter on a semigroup $G$ with $\PC = \Pow(G)$.
+An instance of this was proven by Furstenberg \cite{Furst_book}*{Lemma 4.9} for the density filter $\FC_d$ on $G = \N$, with $\PC = \Pow(\N)$, as an important ingredient in his proof of Multiple Recurrence Theorem.
+Furthermore, instances of the van der Corput lemma for various filters have been used in deriving multiple recurrence results for semigroups other than $\N$.

-This apparent usefulness of the van der Corput property makes one wonder for which filters it holds.
-Besides the density filter, it was previously known to hold for the $\IPstar$ filter \cite{Furst_book}*{Lemma 9.24} and idempotent ultrafilters \cite{Berg-McCutch}*{Theorem 2.3} on arbitrary semigroups; moreover, a version of this property was noticed and used by the author in \cite{me_prob_groups} for the filter of conull sets of an invariant probability measure on a group.
-The proofs of these van der Corput lemmas that exist in the literature all follow a general flow, even though different features of the filters are used to run this flow.
-The current work is devoted to pinning down a general property of filters on semigroups (satisfied by all of the above-mentioned examples) that implies the van der Corput property.
+This apparent usefulness of the van der Corput property makes one wonder for which filters (more precisely, filtered \M-semigroups) it holds.
+Besides the density filter, it was previously known to hold for the $\IPstar$ filter \cite{Furst_book}*{Lemma 9.24} and idempotent ultrafilters \cite{Berg-McCutch}*{Theorem 2.3} on arbitrary semigroups (with $\PC$ being the powerset).
+Furthermore, a version of this property was noticed and used by the author in \cite{me_prob_groups} for the filter of conull sets of an invariant probability measure $\mu$ on a group (with $\PC$ being the $\si$-algebra of $\mu$-measurable sets).
+The proofs of these van der Corput lemmas all follow a general flow, even though different features of the filters are used to run this flow.
+The current work is devoted to pinning down a general property of filters on semigroups (more precisely, filtered \M-semigroups) that implies the van der Corput property and is satisfied by all of the above-mentioned examples.